caiomiyashiro/MLOpsZoomcampFinalProject/README.md

     - If you don't want to execute the `.sh` script, please get the connection string variable from the newly created Storage Account  (check [here](https://youtu.be/x2A0i8OMheA?si=mgYngRX5qAXh_kFI&t=74) for a tutorial), replace it in the `.env.sample` file and rename it to `.env`.
 It will be used by the docker-compose services.

 ------------------------------------------------------------------------------------------------
-Observation: In case you want to SSH the VM from your local computer, execute the following steps **from the same terminal you used to execute the terraform scripts**:
+**Observation**: In case you want to SSH the VM from your local computer, execute the following steps **from the same terminal you used to execute the terraform scripts**:
     * `terraform output -raw private_key_pem > <local_folder>` - This will export the private key needed to access the VM into your local folder
     * `ssh -i ~/.ssh/id_rsa.pem azureuser@$(terraform output -raw vm_public_ip_address)`.
 If it doesn't work, confirm if the VM's public IP in Azure Portal is correct with what terraform outputs with `terraform output -raw vm_public_ip_address`.
 In case it's not, replace the command by the correct IP.